alinmindroc/valhalla_traffic_poc/README.md

 ```
 curl http://localhost:8002/locate --data '{"locations": [{"lat": 59.430462989308495, "lon": 24.771084543317553}], "verbose": true}' | jq
 ```
-One of the ways returned by the query should contain a non-empty `predicted_speeds` array for predicted traffic, and a `live_speed` object for live traffic.
+One of the ways returned by the query should contain a non-empty `predicted_speeds` array for predicted traffic, and a non-empty `live_speed` object for live traffic.
 This means that Valhalla has the traffic information available.

 Example:
 ```